Jimmie Johnson returns to NASCAR as part-owner, driver - WHIZ News

 Johnson said he had no talks with Hendrick Motorsports about ownership opportunities as the GMS deal came together out of the blue.
 He told the AP alerted Rick Hendrick and Jeff Gordon of his plans.
 Johnson drove 20 years for Hendrick and won 83 Cup races in the No. 48 Chevrolet.

+“This is a tremendous day for our sport.
+Jimmie is one of the all-time great champions on the racetrack, and I know he’ll apply the same mentality to his role as a team owner,” Hendrick said in a statement. “… Seeing Jimmie in a firesuit with his name on the roof of a Chevrolet at the Daytona 500 is going to be very special for a lot of people.
+Competing against him will certainly be a change, and a big challenge, but we welcome his return to NASCAR and look forward to the next chapter of a truly remarkable career.”
-His seven championships ties him with Richard Petty and the late Dale Earnhardt, both Hall of Famers.

-Johnson made the announcement with GMS founder Maury Gallagher on Friday at Phoenix Raceway, where he retired from NASCAR after the 2020 season finale.
+Johnson’s seven championships ties him with Richard Petty and the late Dale Earnhardt, both Hall of Famers.
+He made his announcement with GMS founder Maury Gallagher on Friday at Phoenix Raceway, where he retired from NASCAR after the 2020 season finale.
 The Hendrick Motorsports torch was passed that day when Chase Elliott won the Cup title — Johnson finished fifth, best of the non-title contenders — and Johnson began chasing his IndyCar dream.

-He also put together an IMSA sports car endurance program with both Hendrick, Action Express Racing owned by NASCAR chairman Jim France, and Cadillac.
+He had not been to a NASCAR race since that 2020 finale.

-Now he wants a bigger piece of the action and gets it with Petty GMS, an upstart two-car team funded by Gallagher, chairman of Allegiant Air, and fronted by Petty.
+Now he wants back in and with a bigger piece of the action.
+He gets it with Petty GMS, an upstart two-car team funded by Gallagher, chairman of Allegiant Air, and fronted by Petty.

 Jones in September gave “The King” his 200th win in the famed No. 43 car, and before this deal was struck, the team had already decided to dump Ty Dillon for firebrand Noah Gragson next season.